dnightwi/42/README.md

 # libft
-Custom library with useful functions
+Custom library that copies some useful systme functions